 Section 5: Monthly Income and Combined Housing Expense Information.
 The left side of this section is used to determine whether the borrower has the financial ability to repay the mortgage.
 Cook says this information often “requires some tweaking” because lenders calculate income differently than most borrowers perceive it.

-Virtually all lenders require you to sign Internal Revenue Service Form 4506-T, which authorizes the lender to request a transcript of your tax returns.
+Virtually all lenders require you to sign IRS Form 4506-T, which authorizes the lender to request a transcript of your tax returns.

 One potential glitch for self-employed borrowers early in the year is that last year’s earnings can’t be used for loan qualification purposes until the lender can obtain verification of a current tax return from the IRS, Dacey explains.
 It takes four to six weeks for the IRS to process and verify a Form 4506-T.